-Sunday, October 1 at 11 am and 2 pm - Hal
+Saturday, September 1 at 11 am and 2 pm - Kathy/Glenn

-Sunday, October 8 at 11 am and 2 pm - TBD
+Saturday, September 8 at 11 am and 2 pm - Ron

 Sequoia sempervirens also known as Coast redwoods or California redwoods are the tallest trees on earth.
 Once the dominate tree of the northern hemisphere, their linage running back 200 million years to the time of the dinosaurs.
 Restricted to the California coast by the last ice age 20 million years ago, extensive logging beginning around 1850 cut down 95% of this primal forest.
 Join us for this fun and informative guided stroll on the Redwood Trail as it passes along Opal Creek and through an old-growth redwood forest.

 Twilight is the soft glowing light from the sky when the sun is below the horizon.
 Adventure is an exploration into the unknown.
 Put these together and venture into the evening with State Park Interpreter Susan Blake on a walk for the whole family and experience the adventure of the forest during the transition from day to night.

 This easy, one-mile stroll will introduce you to the birds of the redwood forest.
 Beginner birders are welcomed!
 You’ll meet remarkable birds of the redwood forest along the way on this one mile walk.
 Binoculars are recommended but not required.
 Meet at Park Headquarters.